This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 To use Talk, you'll need to purchase a phone number from Zendesk.
 You can purchase this number from directly within Talk.
 For more information, see Adding Zendesk Talk numbers.

-- Enable Talk
+- Enable Talk on Web Widget (Classic).

 To use Zendesk Talk with the Web Widget (Classic), create a configuration that defines how to handle Talk requests that originate from the widget.
 For more information, see Configuring Zendesk Talk settings for Web Widget (Classic).